michaeljamesrago/movie_dashboard/README.md

     // const APIKEY = "Your IMDB API key goes here"

-Replace "Your IMDB API key goes here" with your IMDB API key.
+Uncomment this line and replace "Your IMDB API key goes here" with your IMDB API key.
 You can get an IMDB API key at https://imdb-api.com

 Then, open a terminal in the project's root directory.
 Enter the following command: